 - In a large pot, heat vegetable oil to 350˚F.

-- Continue to cook and stir occasionally for 1 minute; add the chicken stock sauce, bring to a boil and cook, stirring, until the sauce thickens, about 1 minute.
+- Continue to cook and stir occasionally for 1 minute; add the chicken stock sauce, bring to a boil, and cook, stirring, until the sauce thickens, about 1 minute.
+Remove from heat.

-- Arrange cooked chicken on a platter and pour the sauce over it.
+- Arrange the cooked chicken on a platter and pour the sauce over it.

-- Serve over rice and garnish with green onions and/or sesame seeds.
+- Serve over rice and garnish with green onions and sesame seeds.

 - To Freeze: Do not freeze the vegetables – they won’t be the same after they thaw.
-The cooled chicken can be frozen in a freezer-safe container for 2-3 months.
+The cooled chicken can be frozen in a freezer-safe container for 2 to 3 months.
 Thaw it out in the fridge before reheating.

 Nutritional info is an estimate and provided as courtesy.
 Values may vary according to the ingredients and tools used.
 Please use your preferred nutritional calculator for more detailed info.